-By default, search doesn’t search through closed cases unless you apply the “closed” filter.
+By default, search includes both open and closed cases.
 You can search and filter the record lists at the same time (example: Search for Cases with the name "Smith" while filtering for only Male Cases with a Risk Level of "High").

 Primero's search uses phonetic matching to include results which have the same sound as your search term.
 For instance, if you search for 'John,' the result 'Jon Doe' will appear, even though the first name 'Jon' is not spelled with an 'h' like in your search term.
 While this method gives the user flexibility if they do not know exactly how to spell a name, it does come with limitations.
 For instance, if you search for 'John Doe,' and a child's full name is 'Jon Amos Doe,' it will not appear in your search results.
 This is because Primero is searching for a name which contains the words / sounds you typed, in order.
 Basically, when Primero compares 'John Doe' to 'Jon Amos Doe,' it first determines that the sound 'John' matches the sound 'Jon,' but then decides that the sound 'Doe' does not match the sound 'Amos,' and so excludes this child from the search results.
 While this may seem limiting, it prevents Primero's search from including irrelevant results.
 So, if you search using full name, and the Case you are seeking does not appear, try searching for the first, middle, and/or last name instead.

 If a case worker searches “John” OR “Doe”, the case list will return names such as “John Jack” or “Jane Doe”.